15 Top-Rated Beaches in the US

 Topping the list is the mile-long Headlands Beach State Park-the largest natural beach in the state.
 And it's by far the most popular.
 Located beside Headlands Dunes State Nature Preserve, this is one of the nicest places to spend a day.

-In addition to the traditional water sports, sandcastle-building, and relaxing offered at all the beaches on this list, Headlands boasts a bevy of animal-watching.
+In addition to the traditional water sports, sandcastle-building, and relaxing offered at all the beaches on this list, Headlands boasts a bevy of animal-watching opportunities.
 Flanked by natural dunes and American beach grass, you'll find yourself sharing the beach with monarch butterflies, gulls, and migrating songbirds, among other native creatures.

 Another bonus: you won't have to worry about salt stinging your eyes or sharks laying in wait at this freshwater beach.